cranderveldt/mom/README.md

 Character: Isaac
 Starting Items: More Options and D6
-Item Pool Changes: Stopwatch is no longer special

 ## VERSIONS

+v1.1

+* Vanilla Afterbirth changed the Stopwatch to no longer be special

 v1.0